wandb/docs/docs/tutorials/minikube_gpu.md

 sudo systemctl restart nfs-kernel-server
 ```

-However you start your NFS sever, keep note of the export location of the server in your host filesystem, as well as the local IP address of your NFS server, i.e. your host machine.
+Keep note of the export location of the server in your host filesystem, as well as the local IP address of your NFS server, i.e. your host machine.
 We will need this pieces of information in the next step.

 Next, you will need to create a persistent volume and persistent volume claim for this NFS.
 Persistent volumes are highly customizable, but we will use straightforward configuration here for the sake of simplicity.